 The intervention should take place in a neutral location, and at a time when the individual is not under the influence of drugs or alcohol.

 Your loved one should not know about the intervention ahead of time.
 Once everyone is assembled, everyone involved will take turns expressing how the addictive behavior has impacted them.
 It is common for the individual to become angry and defensive, but staying as calm as possible is reassuring and supportive.

 After everyone has spoken, treatment options are presented.
 If they agree, set your plan into immediate motion.
 If they don’t agree, go to the course of action you decided on in your pre-planning stage.
 You may decide that if your loved one does not agree to get help for their addiction, you and your family will cease contact or stop giving them financial support.

 Again, most interventions are more successful with the guidance and support of a professional interventionist present in the room.
 An intervention without an addiction professional can quickly degrade into a negative and unsuccessful confrontation that can drive your loved one deeper into their addiction.

 While your loved one is in treatment, your continued support is critical.
 Continue to express your belief in their ability to be successful and reach sobriety.
 Participate in any family counseling offered by the treatment center, as well as your own therapy and recovery support.

 If your loved one has refused treatment, don’t give up.
 The intervention process has helped open the door and has given your loved one food for thought.
 Plan a time to try again.
 You may need to stick to the plan that you made, which could include reducing contact with your loved one or cutting them off from financial support.
 If so, seek support from the people around you to maintain your commitment to getting help for your loved one’s addiction.

-Turning Point of Tampa has been offering Licensed Residential Treatment for Addiction, Eating Disorders and Dual Diagnosis in Tampa since 1987.
-If you need help or know someone who does, please contact our admissions department at 813-882-3003, 800-397-3006 or email@example.com.
+Turning Point of Tampa has been offering Licensed Detox and Residential Treatment for Addiction, Eating Disorders and Dual Diagnosis in Tampa since 1987.
+If you need help or know someone who does, please contact our admissions department.